brianhoangnhatnguyen/web_development/README.md

 * Text Content - the content of the text. (textContent)

+* Console - the console in inspect element.

+* Log - logs something in the console.

+### Naming conventions:

+* Variable names cannot start with a number.
+(98variable)

+* Variable names cannot start with a symbol other than _ and $. ($_variable)

+* Variable names cannot have spaces. (variable name)

+* Variable names cannot contain reserved keywords. (for)

+* Variable names can start with upper or lower case letters.
+(VAriaBle)

+* Variable names can be as long as possible. *(variablevariablevariablevariablevariablevariablevariablevariablevariablevariablevariablevariablevariablevariablevariablevariablevariablevariablevariablevariablevariablevariablevariablevariablevariablevariablevariablevariablevariablevariablevariablevariablevariablevariablevariablevariablevariablevariablevariablevariablevariablevariablevariablevariablevariablevariablevariablevariablevariablevariablevariablevariablevariablevariablevariablevariablevariablevariablevariablevariablevariablevariablevariablevariablevariablevariablevariablevariablevariablevariablevariablevariablevariablevariablevariable)*

 ## Git Bash:

 * If the text is *red*, git add .